Yoast/developer/docs/features/schema/api.md

 ```

 ## Schema for Gutenberg blocks
-If you’re writing blocks for the block editor (sometimes known as “Gutenberg”) you’ll want to add Schema output too.
+If you’re writing blocks for the block editor (sometimes known as "Gutenberg") you’ll want to add Schema output too.
 There are two useful hooks for you that make this possible.

 ### Know which blocks are on the page
 First, you have to know which blocks are on the page.
 You can know this based on the `wpseo_pre-schema_block-type_<block-type>` action.
 If this action fires for your block type, you know that your block type will be output on the page.